alainshumbusho/RM-P1/README.md

 Amalia Agwize N

 Hon.
 Minister Sandrine Umutoni is the Minister of State for Youth and Arts in Rwanda-Africa and co-chair of YouthConnekt Africa.
-She has done fantastic work for the past several years, leading the Imbuto Foundation as the Director General with remarkable results.
+She has done fantastic work for the past several years, leading the Imbuto Foundation as the Director General and other prominent Institutions with remarkable results.
 She continues to do a tremendous job at the Ministry of Youth and Arts, which Rwanda and the world will benefit from.

 Bill Clinton